JoaoBrasOliveira/chessbot/README.md

 ## To Reproduce

-**Codebase:** Complete script for playing a game with the bot is available in this repository.
+**Codebase:** The code can be split in four different python scripts and one notebook which you can use to visualize the chess game using SVG rendering:

+- move_book.py: provides a repository of chess opening sequences and moves from Magnus Carlsen's games based on the color of the pieces played.
+Also handles processing of ECO (Encyclopedia of Chess Openings) codes.

+- chess_agent.py: provides the advanced chess-playing agent position evaluation and move selection using the MoveBook as well as iterative deepening search with alpha-beta pruning.

+- match.py: manages a chess match between two agents, including scheduling moves, tracking time, and rendering the game state.

+- chessbot.ipynb: provides the preparation of the final dataset (black.csv.gz, white.csv.gz) from the initial data sourced from Kaggle as well as a visual representation of the chess board with the pieces moving.

-**Documentation:** The script is documented with very clear comments, guiding the main ideas behind each of the important lines and structures.
+**Documentation:** All the scripts are documented with very clear comments, guiding the main ideas behind each of the important lines and structures.